 It is very important that you empower yourself with information.

 So do your research.

-Numerous studies prove that a plant-based diet can reverse the diabetes, high blood pressure, heart disease and certain cancers that scientifically generated foodstuffs, genetically modified foods and animal products promote.
+Numerous studies prove that a plant-powerful diet can reverse the diabetes, high blood pressure, heart disease and certain cancers that scientifically generated foodstuffs, genetically modified foods and animal products promote.
 The treatment of farm animals in this country is unacceptable, and humans are very detached from how our food arrives on our table.
 We aren’t asking the simple and important questions.